-Starr also has to deal with being two different versions of herself: the Starr in Garden Heights, and the Starr that goes to a mostly white private school.
+Starr has to deal with being two different versions of herself: the Starr in Garden Heights, and the Starr that goes to a mostly white private school.
 In the process, we meet other topics head-on, such as interracial dating, privilege, and racism.

-More than anything, this book is about placing value on a human life.
+More than anything, this book is about placing value on human life.
 After Khalil’s shooting, the media paints him in a harsh light, as a drug-dealing gangbanger who may have deserved being shot.
 One of Starr’s white friends openly states that she doesn’t understand why people care so much about a drug dealer being shot.
-However, this book shows us the reality behind the media: that Khalil, and all of his real-life counterparts, are real people, who didn’t deserve to die.
+However, this book shows us the reality behind the media: that Khalil, and all of his real-life counterparts, are real people, who didn’t deserve to be murdered.

 This was Angie Thomas’ first book, but it has the polish of a seasoned writer.
-It was well-paced, the characters were three-dimension and felt real, Starr was absolutely believable as a teenage girl, and it was just all-around written perfectly.
+It was well-paced, the characters were three-dimensional and felt real, Starr was absolutely believable as a teenage girl, and it was just all-around written perfectly.